istSOS/istSOS4-gui/README.md

 # 📁app
 In the app folder there are other sub-folders for each of Sensor Things API's entities: Datastream, Sensor, Thing, Location, HistoricalLocation, ObservedProperty, Observation, FeatureOfInterest (network, users).

+## 📁network
+_At the moment, network has just the main page.tsx file, in the future it will be possibile to manage networks as well._
+### 📄page.tsx
+The `app/network/page.tsx` page is displayed after selecting a network from `app/page.tsx`.
+It shows a set of Card Buttons, each displaying the current number of items in the database for a given entity.

+Navigation: clicking a card redirects to the corresponding entity page.

+Filtering: only Datastreams are filtered by network.
+All other entities display the same counts across different network pages.

+Hover effect: hovering over a card reveals a short description of the entity.

+Additionally, the page includes a map (MapWrapper.tsx) that displays all Datastreams of the selected network.

 ## 📁datastreams
 ### 📄​DatastreamCreator.tsx
 A component for creating new Datastream entities with support for creating/selecting related entities (Thing, Sensor, ObservedProperty).